In partnership with

 - Employment-based graduate entry: part-time 12-month programme for those already employed in an early years setting.

-- School Direct (Early Years): a number of places are available with groups of schools or nurseries with the expectation of employment after gaining EYTS.
+- School Direct (early years): a number of places are available with groups of schools or nurseries with the expectation of employment after gaining EYTS.

 Researchers in Schools

-Researchers in Schools (RIS) is a salaried teacher training programme based in non-selective state schools across England for researchers who have completed, or are about to complete their PhD.
+Researchers in Schools (RIS) is a paid teacher training programme based in non-selective state schools across England for researchers who have completed, or are about to complete their PhD.
 The aim of the programme is to increase subject expertise, promote research and champion university access within schools.
 You are supported to achieve QTS in the first year and NQT status in the second year.
 The third year offers the opportunity to join the Subject Leadership Programme to work towards the RIS Research Leader in Education (RLE) Award.

 Available in most national curriculum subjects, the programme offers enhanced salaries and benefits.
 On completion, teachers can choose to stay in schools or return to work in higher education.